NVIDIA/cuda-python/docs/_sources/module/cudart.rst.txt

 C++ API Routines
 ----------------
+C++-style interface built on top of CUDA runtime API. impl_private

-impl_private This section describes the C++ high level API functions of the CUDA runtime application programming interface.
+This section describes the C++ high level API functions of the CUDA runtime application programming interface.
 To use these functions, your application needs to be compiled with the ``nvcc``\  compiler.

-C++-style interface built on top of CUDA runtime API

 Interactions with the CUDA Driver API